ahsu1230/mathnavigatorSite/constellations/onboarding_docker-compose.md

 ![SCREENSHOT_DOCKER_ALL_SERVICES](https://github.com/ahsu1230/mathnavigatorSite/tree/master/resources/images/docker/desktop_all_services.png)

-When you are finished working with these services, you can use this command to deactive all of them
+When you are finished working with these services, you can use this command to deactive all of them.

 ```unix
 docker-compose rm